sircasu/EssentialProducts/README.md

  - To empty cache
  - To non-empty cache overrides data with new data
  - Error (if applicable from infrastracture Framework like CoreData, e.g. no write permission)
+ - Error twice return same error (if applicable from infrastracture Framework like CoreData, e.g. no write permission)
 Retrieve:
  - Empty cache
+ - Empty cache twice returns empty (no side-effects)
  - Non-empty cache returns data
  - Non-empty cache twice returns same data (no side-effects)
  - Error (if applicable from infrastracture Framework like CoreData, e.g. invalid data)